Mission and Core Values

 University Professional & Continuing Education Association

-The Division of Graduate & Professional Studies is characterized by our benchmarks of excellence: quality curricula, effective support services and dedication to excellence.
+The Online Division is characterized by our benchmarks of excellence: quality curricula, effective support services and dedication to excellence.

-In extension of the Mission of Saint Joseph's College of Maine, the Division of Graduate & Professional Studies offers quality academic programs that are dedicated to meeting the needs of the adult learning community.
-The Division of Graduate & Professional Studies continuously strives to maintain and strengthen its position as a leader in distance education by creating and supporting a community of learners in an environment embodying the principles of the Sisters of Mercy of Saint Joseph's College of Maine.
+In extension of the Mission of Saint Joseph's College of Maine, the Online Division offers quality academic programs that are dedicated to meeting the needs of the adult learning community.
+The division continuously strives to maintain and strengthen its position as a leader in distance education by creating and supporting a community of learners in an environment embodying the principles of the Sisters of Mercy of Saint Joseph's College of Maine.